 Payouts usually occur after the dealer has completed the hand.
 The rules by which the dealer plays are strict, and differ slightly between game variations, so it's important to read the variant rules to check for any specific differences.

 One such difference will be whether or not the dealer draws cards on a soft 17.
 Typically the dealer will draw cards until their hand value reaches 17 or higher.
 However, in some variants the dealer must stand on a soft 17, while in others the dealer must hit.
+In all Blackjack games, the dealer will hit on any hard or soft total of 16 or under.

 During a game you'll also be presented with several supplementary options, depending on the initial two cards dealt to you.